 All students’ refund checks are issued through Tufts eRefund.
 If there is a problem processing your eRefund, a paper check will be mailed to your local address.
+Paper checks will only be mailed if no electronic choice is selected (paper checks may take up to 21 days to arrive at your address).
 For this reason, it is important for you to maintain your SIS address records (see Student Address Changes) (also see Stop-payment Fees).
 Refund Checks are NOT available for pick-up.
 To avoid delays in obtaining your refund, be sure to designate a refund disbursement method through your eRefund account.

 Cancellation of Borrowing